 They call it fast fashion for a reason: With such high turnover of merchandise, there are always racks and racks of last season’s or even last month’s merchandise.
 Those markdowns can get steep.
 We recently spotted tanks for just under $2.
 Our advice: always make a beeline for the back of the store.

 The stores are jam-packed with fresh stock, but some items are available exclusively at Oldnavy.com.
-Browse for the women’s plus-size (16 to 30), a greater selection of the maternity offerings and petite and tall sizes as well as extended sizes in men’s.
+Hit the website for Old Navy’s women’s plus sizes, a greater selection of the maternity offerings and petite and tall sizes as well as extended sizes in men’s.

 Certain items at Old Navy are just not worth the price, as the quality just isn’t good.
 Avoid shoes (except for flip-flops), jersey knit dresses (don’t wash very well) and handbags (which look cheap).
 However, jeans, tank tops, and workout wear are usually of great quality and worth the purchase.